 Located in UH-123B, academic advisement is available, on a walk-in basis, to matriculated students regarding the General Education requirements necessary for graduation, and the policies/procedures associated with the student's successful completion of those requirements.
-As the home for undeclared students, the Center provides advising and information normally available through the declared student's major department.
-Coordination of the Finish in Four Program, available only to incoming freshmen, is managed in the Center as well.
-Other services available in the Center, and on its website, include academic workshops, tutorials, group advising and referrals to other on-campus student support programs.
+As the home for undeclared students, the Center provides advising and information for actively researching and exploring various majors and referral to the major-specific colleges.
+Coordination of the Finish in Four Program, available only to incoming freshmen, is managed in the center as well.
+Other services available in the center, and on its website, include academic workshops, tutorials, group advising and referrals to other on-campus student support programs.
 Disqualified students must meet with an adviser in the Academic Advisement Center prior to enrolling in Open University and to discuss options for readmission.
+Students seeking information about the implications of academic probation are encouraged to visit Academic Advisement for in-depth advisement and support through its Academic Success Program.
 Please view the Academic Advisement Center website for useful information about General Education and graduation requirements, university policies and procedures.